salimah-web/WeRateDogsTwitterAnalysis/README.md

 The goal of this project is majorly focused on gathering data from different sources and in various formats, assess its quality and tidiness, then clean it.
-Extra data from twitter like retweets and favorite counts of each tweet will be gathered through querying Twitter APIs with tweet IDs available in the dataset provided.
-We will then store, analyze and visualize the wrangled data to get useful insights from it.
+Extra data from twitter like retweets and favorite counts of each tweet were gathered through querying Twitter APIs with tweet IDs available in the dataset provided.
+The wrangled data was then store, analyzed and visualized to get useful insights from it.

-The dataset that we will be using for this project is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs which is a Twitter account that rates people's dogs using humorous comments.
+The dataset used for this project is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs which is a Twitter account that rates people's dogs using humorous comments.

 ### Data Gathering